jerosanchez/BusMADCore/Doc/NearestStopsLoader.md

 ```
 Given the customer has connectivity
 When the customer request to see the nearest stops
-Then the app should display a list of the nearest stops to the customer's current location in a radius of 200 meters
+Then the app should display a list of the nearest stops to the customer's current location within a certain radius
 ```

 ## Use Cases

-### Load Nearest Stops Use Case
+### Load Nearest Stops From Remote Use Case

 #### Data
 - URL